simulation-based-inference/simulation-based-inference.github.io/_posts/2023-01-17-phylocoalsimulations-a-simulator-for-network-multispecies-coalescent-models,-including-a-new-extension-for-the-inheritance-of-gene-flow.md

 ---
-title: PhyloCoalSimulations: A simulator for network multispecies coalescent models, including a new extension for the inheritance of gene flow
+title: "PhyloCoalSimulations: A simulator for network multispecies coalescent models, including a new extension for the inheritance of gene flow"
 categories:
   - paper
 tags: